vsatyakumar/automatic-local-outlier-factor-tuning/README.md

 To ask questions or report issues, please open an issue on the [issues tracker](https://github.com/vsatyakumar/automatic-local-outlier-factor-tuning/issues).

 ## References
-Paper : Automatic Hyperparameter Tuning Method for Local Outlier Factor, with Applications to Anomaly Detection (https://arxiv.org/abs/1902.00567)
+Automatic Hyperparameter Tuning Method for Local Outlier Factor, with Applications to Anomaly Detection (https://arxiv.org/abs/1902.00567)